strangerstudios/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==

+= 2.0.7 - 2019-05-30 =
+* BUG FIX: Fixed issue where the profile start date would sometimes be set incorrectly on the Stripe subscription.
+* BUG FIX: Fixed issue where the membership shortcode would not work properly if more than one level name was given.
+* BUG FIX: Fixed issue where an incorrect email address was sometimes set in the confirm email field on the update billing page.
+(Thanks, Jessica Thomas)
+* BUG FIX/ENHANCEMENT: Fixed placement of the hr tag above the user fields at checkout for consistency.
+* ENHANCEMENT: Set the priority on the Require Membership meta box to "high" so it appears higher in the right sidebar.

 = 2.0.6 - 2019-05-30 =
 * SECURITY: Now using wp_safe_redirect when possible, especially in includes/login.php where the user-provided redirect_to URL parameter is used.
 (Thanks PluginVulnerabilities.com)